 I’ve finished my story but what do I do now?

 You know you’re supposed to do something.
 It’s about as done as you can make it, but it doesn’t feel finished.
 You’re probably ready for a line editor.

+Line editors are the workhorses of the editing world, the stereotypical red-pen wielders you think of when you hear the word “editor”.
 Officially, they “tighten prose, ensure consistency in language and style, and enhance your voice to best serve the story.”
-Unofficially, they also encourage/bolster, highlight trends and patterns in your writing, and generally help you to recognize your best writing so that, eventually, you can do most of their work yourself.
+Unofficially, they also encourage/bolster, highlight trends and patterns in your writing, and generally help you to recognize your best writing so that you learn to lean into your strengths and strengthen your weaknesses.